mighty-gerbils/gerbil/doc/guide/intro.md

 The rack/fastcgi server has been in the standard library since early releases of Gerbil and has a very simple interface familiar from other languages.
-It works with standard ports so it supports non-development versions of Gambit which don't have raw devices.
+It works with standard ports so it supported earlier versions of Gambit which didn't have raw devices.

-The embedded http server is a new development in Gerbil-v0.12-DEV, and utilizes raw devices.
-It is significantly faster and offers a low level interface oriented towards API programming.
+The embedded http server was first introduced in Gerbil v0.12 and utilizes raw devices.
+It is significantly faster and offers a low level interface oriented towards API programming, and by now the canonical (and recommended) way to write web applications.

 #### Web programming with rack/fastcgi